Gradient flows and proximal splitting methods: A unified view on accelerated and stochastic optimization: Accelerated extensions of ADMM

-We would like to stress some important aspects of Algorithm~\ref{agenadmmrebal}. \begin{itemize} \item The standard ADMM \cite{Gabay:1976,Glowinsky:1975} is recovered from Algorithm~\ref{agenadmmrebal} when $w=0$ in problem~\eqref{optimization} and no acceleration is used, i.e., when $\gamma_k=0$ so that $\hat{x}_k = x_k$ for all $k$.
-Algorithm~\ref{agenadmmrebal} extends ADMM to handle the case $w \neq 0$ in problem~\eqref{optimization} by incorporating $\nabla w$ in the update to $x_{k+1/2}$ in~\eqref{admm_up1}. \item The dual vector update in ADMM is here represented by the update to the balance coefficient $c_k$, which as described earlier aims to preserve critical points of the underlying ODE.
-This brings new meaning to the dual vector. \item Acceleration through the update to $\hat{x}_k$ based on vanishing and constant damping in~\eqref{xhat} have been considered.
-However, one is free to consider other damping functions $\eta(t)$ in the dynamical system \eqref{secode} as well.
-By a suitable discretization, this would lead to a new update to $\gamma_k$ in \eqref{xhat}.
-For example, choosing $\eta(t) = r_1/t + r_2$ for constants $\{r_1,r_2\} \subset(0,\infty)$ yields
+Combining the above steps results into a family of accelerated extensions of ADMM summarized in Algorithm~\ref{agenadmmrebal}.

-This observation is valid for every accelerated algorithm derived in this paper. \item When decaying damping is chosen in \eqref{xhat} and $w=0$ in problem~\eqref{optimization}, Algorithm~\ref{agenadmmrebal} is similar to the Fast ADMM proposed in~\cite{Goldstein:2014}.
-They differ in that the latter also ``accelerates'' the dual variable $c$ (i.e., the Lagrange multiplier update).
-Connections between Fast ADMM and continuous dynamical systems was recently considered in \cite{Franca:2018,Franca:2018b} and corresponds to system \eqref{secode} with $w=0$.
-However, in this case the discretization is not a rebalanced splitting. \item The choice of discretization leading to \eqref{admm_disc2}, which involves relating $\tilde{x}_{k+1}$ to $x_{k+1}$ (recall \eqref{xtilde1}), is motivated by obtaining updates similar to ADMM.
-This choice is formally justified by Theorem~\ref{admm_first_order}, which shows that the discretization has a local error of $\Order(h^2)$ compared to the continuous trajectory. \end{itemize}
+Let us stress some important aspects of Algorithm~\ref{agenadmmrebal}.
+The standard ADMM \cite{Gabay:1976,Glowinsky:1975,Boyd:2011} corresponds to the particular case where $\F_3=0$ and no acceleration is used, i.e., $\gamma_k=0$.
+Thus, Algorithm~\ref{agenadmmrebal} not only generalizes ADMM to handle problems in the form \eqref{optimization2} but also includes acceleration with arbitrary damping functions $\eta(t)$.
+The so-called dual vector in ADMM, originally obtained as a Lagrange multiplier \cite{Boyd:2011}, is here represented by the balance coefficient $c_k$ and thus acquires a new meaning: its role is to preserve critical points of the ODE.

-\begin{remark}[non-accelerated algorithms via gradient flow] Although we focus on accelerated algorithms, similar (and easier) analyses apply to the gradient flow \eqref{gradflow} which lead to non-accelerated variants of the respective algorithm.
-For example, as in~\eqref{secbal}, one can introduce a balance coefficient $c$ and split the system~\eqref{gradflow} into
+When decaying damping \eqref{nagdamp} is chosen and $\F_3=0$, Algorithm \ref{agenadmmrebal} is similar to the so-called ``fast ADMM'' \cite{Goldstein:2014}.
+They differ in that the latter also ``accelerates'' the dual variable $c_k$.
+Connections between fast ADMM and ODEs was considered recently by us in Refs. \cite{Franca:2018,Franca:2018b} and also corresponds to Eq. \eqref{secode}, however the discretization is not a rebalanced splitting within the above framework.